GDaMan00/HackWorkshop1/README.md

 # Learn Frontend Workshop

 In this workshop, we are going to teach you common components front-end developers typically build for websites.
-You can use this document as a reference material for HTML and CSS.
+You can use this document as reference material for HTML and CSS.

 ## HTML Documentation